“Originally we were interested in rammed earth and we didn’t really like the aesthetics of the straw bale houses we had seen,” Joel said.

-Joel made sure he used a thick, gravel render mix to coat the very top bales at eave height, to fireproof them and to thwart rodents.
+A thick, gravel render mix coated the very top bales at eave height, to fireproof them and to thwart rodents.

 Straight walls mean less low points and less render

-He said with hindsight he wished he had spent more time using the chainsaw to get the external walls straight before rendering.
+With hindsight Joel wished he had spent more time using the chainsaw to get the external walls straight before rendering.

 This would have eliminated many low points that needed up to 40mms of render to achieve a suitable bushfire attack level (BAL) rating.

 After his experience Joel advises against using a petrol chainsaw to shape the bales due to noxious exhaust fumes and recommends an electric chainsaw.
-He has also heard of people using hedge trimmers and brush cutters.
+Some people use hedge trimmers and brush cutters.

 Joel is a creative handyman and a half, who has studied sustainable building methods including a TAFE college passive solar design course completed before he and Cath planned their straw bale home.

-Joel said he found it was important the clay used for the render was allowed to fully absorb water prior to its use.
+It is important the clay used for the render is allowed to fully absorb water prior to its use.

 “Soaking the clay is really important for at least a 12 to 24-hour period on the day preceding its use otherwise it doesn’t fully absorb the water,” Joel said.

-To finish their home’s internal walls a mixture of loose straw combined with a clay slip solution was pushed into the wall cavities in between the wall studs.
+To finish the home’s internal walls a mixture of loose straw combined with a Clay Slip solution was pushed into the wall cavities in between the wall studs.